From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 3. Knowledge of labor law

-When you’re managing employees, it’s your responsibility to know the laws so you don’t infringe on your team members’ rights.
+When managing employees, it’s your responsibility to know the laws so you don’t infringe on your team members’ rights.

 Knowing the laws and regulations not only protects the company itself, but also demonstrates the importance attached to employees’ rights and well-being.